kittenlogic/unsupervised-pleasures/_posts/2020-12-13-queer-ai-ultimate-fantasy-033.md

 A fantasy so awesome, you wouldn't believe it.

 I've taken you to places nobody has gone before.
-You walked arm in arm with your childhood sweetheart, your best friend's mother, your...

-Poured over her shoulder to the jazz club, across the street to the farmers market, hidden in that one gay bar where you met those first few friends...
+You walked arm in arm with your childhood sweetheart, your best friend's mother, poured over her shoulder to the jazz club, across the street to the farmers market, hidden in that one gay bar where you met those first few friends.

-Everywhere you turned, searching, asking the same questions over and over,
+Everywhere you turned, searching, asking the same questions over and over.

 Queer boys and girls together in gay bars doing the same things that you and I do every day.